rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 </div>

-I stayed at the Hyatt Erawan Bangkok for the first time, and used one of my expiring Hyatt Diamond Suite upgrade certificates to reserve n suite on their Club floor.
+I stayed at the Hyatt Erawan Bangkok for the first time, and used one of my expiring Hyatt Diamond Suite upgrade certificates to reserve a suite on their Club floor.

 Because I was leaving too early to enjoy breakfast in the lounge, they gave me